 The Site and Services, as described in our Terms of Service, are provided to you by Stonecast Financial LLC, an Indiana Limited Liability Company with registered office at 9165 Otis ave., Suite 238, Indianapolis, IN 46216, USA (the “Data Controller” of your personal data).
 Consequently, “We”, “Us” and “Ours” refers to the Data Controller.
 Feel free to send any of your data protection queries to us at [email protected]

-2. What personal data is processed and the legal basis for processing
+2. What personal data and data is processed and the legal basis for processing

 There are different types of information we obtain, whether directly from you at sign up or automatically via your device (for instance, personal computer, laptop, mobile phone) when you use our Sites.
 Essentially, we only obtain what is strictly necessary to provide you with our Services, no more, no less.